 Value Network Analysis is an important part of strategic management, as it enables organizations to identify areas for improvement within the value chain and develop strategies that will create value for stakeholders.
 By focusing on value rather than cost, a value network can help companies create intangible benefits such as customer loyalty or brand recognition.
 This can result in long-term value for the organization.

 Value networks can also be used to improve supply chains, optimize distribution channels, and build partnerships.
-By understanding the value networks of their competitors, businesses can gain insight into their value chain and develop a common business model to remain competitive in the market.
+By understanding the existing value networks of their competitors, businesses can gain insight into their value chain and develop a common business model to remain competitive in the market.

 Categories of Value Networks